LIMEADE: From AI Explanations to Advice Taking: Case Study 1: for Image Classification

 In Table \ref{tab:limeadeimage}, we report the net changes in classifier accuracy when making updates with \sys\ and the baseline across all 20 classes and 100 runs per class, as evaluated on the test set.
-We find that \sys\ outperforms the baseline for 16 of 20 classes, giving an average boost of $9.33\%$ compared to the baseline's average boost of $8.21\%$.
-A Paired t-test of \sys\ against the baseline yields a $p$-value of $2.3\times 10^{-9}$ across all 2,000 runs.
+We find that \sys\ updates with simulated advice outperform the baseline for 16 of 20 classes, giving an average boost of $9.33\%$ compared to the baseline's average boost of $8.21\%$.
+These results are statistically significant: a paired t-test of \sys\ against the baseline yields a $p$-value of $2.3\times 10^{-9}$ across all 2,000 runs.